(Warning: This article contains graphic details of dogfighting and its effects on dogs.)

 By the 12th century, bears, wolves, and bulls were used in England – called bull baiting – to be slowly mauled to death by dogs for sport.
 The vicious spectacle was a favorite among the English nobility, but in the early 19th century, its popularity began to wane due to the costs and the focused determination of animal advocates.

-In 1835, when the British Parliament outlawed baiting, dogs fighting dogs to their deaths was cultivated as the cheaper and legal way to move forward.
+In 1835, when the British Parliament outlawed baiting, dogs fighting dogs to their deaths was cultivated as a cheaper and legal way to move forward.
 And then… the horrific practice crossed the pond.

 Fighting Dog’s Life Statistics